An 18-year-old baseball player was assaulted by a local resident on Saturday, May 12 during a UCHS baseball game.

 “Everyone who saw this happen knows how disturbing it was.
 The foul ball had landed at the tree line bordering the Dutch lane property and when [the victim] went to retrieve the ball, the resident came out onto Union Catholic property and attacked him.”

-Bennett was one of several Scotch Plains residents that spoke to the press regarding the legal battle between residents on Dutch Lane and Black Birch Road and Union Catholic over the threat of foul balls flying into residential yards from the Union Catholic Ball Field.
+Bennett was one of several Scotch Plains residents that spoke to the press regarding the legal battle between residents on Dutch Lane and Black Birch Road and Union Catholic flying into residential yards from the Union Catholic Ball Field.
 In March, the zoning board granted Union Catholic permission to install netting in hopes of solving this issue.

 In the July 3, 2011 issue of The Sunday Star Ledger, Bennett made this statement in regards to the dispute.
 “Had I known this, I would have not bought this house.”
 The defendant lives next door to Rajul Shah, who filed two lawsuits against Union Catholic regarding this issue.